-Whether a classmate from your home health aide training or a friend or family member it will make a big difference.
+Whether a classmate from your training classes or a friend or family member it will make a big difference.

 When you talk about what you’re studying and demonstrate to them some of the skills you are trying to master it sort of forces you to put your best foot forward.
 Especially if they ask questions of what you are trying to show them.
 If you take them seriously and answer the question it will help you answer this on the test.

 As part of your planning how and what to study set aside time to demonstrate several home care skills with a friend.
 Tell them exactly what you will be doing and why.